numericube/lektor-minification/README.md

 There's nothing more to do !
 The plugin will optimize on-the-fly all the PNG and JPEG images each time that you're building your project :

 	$ lektor build

+## Configuration

+You can edit the `config.yml` file to tweak the optimization tools and their options, as explained in the [pyimagediet documentation](http://pyimagediet.readthedocs.io/en/latest/configure.html).

+Just be sure to always keep something to execute for each file type (png, jpeg and gif) or the build process could crash.

 ## Support